s7nfo/blog/_posts/2025-04-23-low-overhead-ruby-tracing.markdown

 ---
 layout: post
-title:  "Very Low Overhead Tracing Profiler For Ruby"
+title:  "HUGLO: Hyper-Ultra-Giga Low-Overhead Tracing Profiler for Ruby"
 ---

-> Note: this is a work-in-progress post, RSS betrayed me and let it out into the world before its time :)

 ![Profiler Overview](/assets/ruby-profiler-overview.png)

 I’ve built what I think is a pretty neat Ruby tracing profiler.
 It captures four event streams: Ruby function calls, system calls, thread-state changes, and garbage-collection activity, while adding less than 30 ns of overhead per Ruby function call, low enough for continuous use in large-scale production systems.

 As far as I know, no other Ruby tracer offers this mix of signals at this cost.
-If you’re aware of one, please let me know and I’ll add a note here!
-If you'd would like to try the profiler yourself, feel free to reach out!
+If you’re aware of one, please let me know and I’ll add a note here (and maybe remove a couple of adjectives from the title).

+I haven't open-sourced the code yet because it is very much in a proof-of-concept state and I'm busy with other projects.
+If you think it would be valuable to you, let me know.
+If I see enough interest I'll move it up my priority list.

 ## Overhead Measurement